hyuntaepark-gh/End-To-End-Retail-Data-Warehouse/business_analytics/09_operational_risk_analysis/README.md

 ## Overview

-This module reframes return analysis from descriptive metrics
-into an **operational risk framework** by quantifying
-how returns impact revenue sustainability at the product level.
+This module reframes return analysis from descriptive metrics into an operational risk framework by quantifying how return behavior impacts revenue sustainability at the product level.

-Rather than treating returns as isolated events,
-this analysis evaluates **both how often returns occur**
-and **how costly they are when they occur**.
+Rather than treating returns as isolated events, this analysis evaluates both how frequently returns occur and how costly they are when they occur.

-The objective is to identify products that pose
-disproportionate operational and revenue risk,
-enabling prioritization of quality improvement,
-process intervention, or active monitoring.
+The objective is to identify products that pose disproportionate operational and revenue risk, enabling prioritization of quality improvement, process intervention, and active monitoring.

-All metrics are derived from validated warehouse views
-and are designed to support operational decision-making
-rather than purely analytical reporting.
+All metrics are derived from validated warehouse views and are designed to support operational decision-making rather than purely analytical reporting.

 ---